Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 	// This callback will provide us with event driven notifications of button presses from the stack void handleVTButton(isobus::VirtualTerminalClient::KeyActivationCode keyEvent, std::uint8_t, std::uint16_t objectID, std::uint16_t, isobus::VirtualTerminalClient *)
 	{
+		static std::uint32_t exampleNumberOutput = 214748364; // In the object pool the output number has an offset of -214748364 so we use this to represent 0.

 		switch (keyEvent)
 		{
 			case isobus::VirtualTerminalClient::KeyActivationCode::ButtonUnlatchedOrReleased: